 Finally, whenever you’re selecting a bamboo plant for your garden, you need to be sure it’s suitable for your climate.
 Some bamboo varieties prefer or even require a tropical or subtropical climate.
 Others can survive, or even thrive, through a snowy New England winter.
 So always pay attention to the weather requirements before you purchase any bamboo.

-Best bamboo species for livings fences
+Best bamboo species for living fences

 There are dozens of varieties of bamboo that will work for a living fence, but here’s a partial list including some of the most common and popular choices.
 If you know of a good bamboo hedge that we overlooked, please let us know in the comments section.